 Nursing Home Malpractice

-When we place our loved ones in nursing homes, these facilities assume a duty to care for them.
+When we place our loved ones in nursing homes and assisted living facilities, these facilities assume a duty to care for them, and agree to treat them in accordance with the standard of care, dignity, and respect.
 Unfortunately, poorly trained and inattentive workers sometimes fail to provide adequate care for the elderly.
-Worse, some nursing homes and elder care facilities employ workers who physically and financially abuse these loved ones’ trust.
+Worse, some nursing homes and elder care facilities employ workers who physically and financially abuse patients.
 Estimates suggest that as many as 10% of elderly citizens suffer from neglect and abuse, although the number may be higher because many incidents likely go unreported.

-As our nation’s population ages and it becomes harder to monitor the quality of elder care, victimization is likely to increase.
-The National Elder Abuse Incidence Study estimates at least half a million older persons were newly abused, neglected, and/or exploited, or experienced self-neglect, with many of these incidents occurring in nursing homes (see the full study here).
+As our nation’s population ages (its fastest rate since 1890), it becomes harder to monitor the quality of elder care and therefore victimization is likely to increase.
+The National Elder Abuse Incidence Study from 1998 estimated at least half a million older persons were newly abused, neglected, and/or exploited, or experienced self-neglect, with many of these incidents occurring in nursing homes.
+The World Health Organization states 1 in 6 people over 60 will experience elder abuse in community settings in a year.

-Even devoted loved ones may have trouble detecting the signs.
-Victims may be embarrassed about any incidents and claim not to remember what happened, or even blame themselves.
+Even devoted loved ones may have trouble detecting the signs, with many elders seldom reporting abuse themselves.
+Victims may be embarrassed about any incidents or even blame themselves.
+They also may be completely unaware of the abuse in their lives or environment.
 Abusive staff members also intimidate and threaten their victims to protect themselves.
-Any of the following might indicate that a person is suffering from negligence or abuse:
+Any of the following might indicate that a person is suffering from neglect or abuse:

-- Physical and Sexual Abuse can result in bruises, scars, or reports of pain.
+- Physical and sexual abuse can result in bruises, scars, or reports of pain.
 This can occur due to a caregiver’s deliberate mistreatment or assault, but also from their failure to provide the care required of them.
+Over 9% of nursing home staff members admitted to physically abusing residents, according to the WHO.

-- Emotional Abuse involves verbal of physical intimidation, threats, or humiliation, and can cause a resident to be depressed, anxious, or withdrawn from normal activities.
+- Emotional abuse involves verbal or physical intimidation, threats, or humiliation, and can cause a resident to be depressed, anxious, or withdrawn from normal activities.
+Over 32% of nursing home staff members admitted to emotionally abusing residents, according to the WHO.

 - Neglect involves the failure to care for a victim’s basic needs, and can result in bedsores, poor hygiene, unusual weight loss, and unattended medical needs.